SamOdum/golding/README.md

 pnpm install:frontend
 ```

-### Development
+### How to Run

 #### Option 1: Using Docker (Recommended)

-Start the entire application stack with Docker Compose:
-**Note**: The environment variables `.env` must be present in the root of the project.
+**Note**: Make sure docker is running and the environment variables `.env` are present in the root of the project.

 ```bash
 pnpm docker:dev
 ```

+ After launch, you can access the frontend at `http://localhost:5173` and the backend at `http://localhost:8000`.
+To access the protected routes, you can either create your own account or use any of the seed user credentials at `./backend/prisma/seed.ts`.

 Stop and remove containers: